sophgo/sophon-demo/docs/Environment_Install_Guide_EN.md

 ### 4.2 Cross-compiling and sophon-sail Installation

 If the demo depends on sophon-sail, you need to compile and install sophon-sail, otherwise you can skip this section.
-You need to download the [Compatible](../README_EN.md#environment-dependencies) package of SOPHONSDK from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), enter sophon-sail_${date} directory, the sophon-sail source package is named in the format sophon-sail_x.y.z.tar.gz, where x.y.z indicates the version number.
+You need to download the [Compatible](../README_EN.md#environment-dependencies) package of SOPHONSDK from [the official website of Sophgo](https://developer.sophgo.com/site/index.html?categoryActive=material), enter sophon-sail_{date}_{time} directory, the sophon-sail source package is named in the format sophon-sail_x.y.z.tar.gz, where x.y.z indicates the version number.
 You can open the user manual provided in the same directory (named sophon-sail_en.pdf or SOPHON-SAIL_en.pdf).
 Refer to the compilation and installation guide chapter, and select the mode you need (C++/Python, SoC MODE) for installation. **Note that you need to select Contains the compilation methods of ffmpeg and opencv.**
 After you have followed the tutorial and copied the library files of Sophon Sail to the target SoC, you also need to set the following environment variables:
 ```bash